sdziallas/comp55/docs/labs/3-Debug.md

 particular space in ```moveNumSpaces``` could be evaluated without having to keep re-running the code\!
-I think as soon as I run into a problem when I'm debugging something that I'm unsure about it working, I jump into this mode when I have to rewrite a line to make sure that it works before I make the change in the code.
+I think as soon as I run into a problem when I'm debugging something that I'm unsure about it working, I jump into this mode when I have to rewrite a line to make sure that it works.
+Rather than make the change and hope that it works.
+I set a breakpoint on whichever line of code I'm running, debug, and then use the debug shell to figure out the exact code before writing it in.

 **Problem 7 – Go online to answer the next question**